 Amazon Video apps are also available for a selection of set-top-boxes, although its not as widespread as Netflix in support.

-Amazon's own set-top-boxes - the Amazon Fire TV and Fire TV Stick - have access hardbaked into their operating systems, so you see the content as part of the homescreen menus.
+Amazon's own set-top-boxes - the Amazon Fire TV and Fire TV Stick - have access hardbaked into their operating systems, so you see the content as part of the homescreen menus and search results.
 Other devices offer a separate Amazon Video application to download and install.
-These include the Roku boxes and Blu-ray players from manufacturers such as LG, Samsung and Sony.
+These include the Apple TV, Roku boxes and Blu-ray players from manufacturers such as LG, Samsung and Sony.

 You just start up the apps and navigate using your respective remote control.

-4K Ultra HD support is currently only available through the latest Amazon Fire TV set-top-box.
-It also requires a HDMI 2.0 port with HDCP 2.2 copy protection enabled on your TV to work.
+4K Ultra HD and HDR support is available through the latest Amazon Fire TV set-top-box.
+It requires a HDMI 2.0 port with HDCP 2.2 copy protection enabled on your TV to work.

 How to watch Amazon Prime Video on a games console

-There are Amazon Video apps for all the major games consoles: PlayStation 4, PS3, Xbox One, Xbox 360, Nintendo Wii U and even the Nintendo Wii.
+There are Amazon Video apps for all the major games consoles: PlayStation 4, PS3, Xbox One and Xbox 360.
+We're waiting for the Nintendo Switch to also add support.

 How to watch Amazon Prime Video on Chromecast